systemcarl/weblog/articles/about-me.md

 # It Has Great Practical Value
 Across my many roles in academia and industry, I've learned the vast amount of
     power that modern technologies can provide.
-The last few decades have shown us amazing tools that can not only improve our
+Development over the last few decades has led to amazing tools that can not only improve our
     day-to-day lives, but that have the potential to advance us exponentially as a society.
 However, even with the unfathomable amount of computing power and data available
     today,
 we still struggle to solve many important problems that seem within reach.

+I don't believe that technology itself is ever the root problem.
+Instead, I believe that certain applications of technology are the problem.
 For example,
 vast amounts of our economic and social infrastructure rely on centralized
     services.